jundalisay/sp/content/en/superphysics/principles/chapter-09c.md

 ---

-Our experience of physical cause and effect leads to the invention of logic as a form of study, just as our experience of pain and pleasure from actions leads to the invention of ethics.
+The experience of physical cause and effect leads the mind to invent logic which is the mind viewing itself

+This leads to the invention of logic as a form of study, just as our experience of pain and pleasure from actions leads to the invention of ethics.

 We can say that:
 - logic and intellect are effects of the physical domain